-One year on, Columbia still has far to go
+One year on, Colombia still has far to go

-One year after the signing of the peace accords, 4.9 million people are still in desperate need of humanitarian aid in Columbia
+One year after the signing of the peace accords, 4.9 million people are still in desperate need of humanitarian aid in Colombia

 Nov 29 2017

-Columbia is celebrating the one-year anniversary of the signing of peace accords to end half a century of armed conflict in Colombia between the FARC (Revolutionary Armed Forces of Columbia) and the Government.
-The people of Columbia and the international community are slowly coming to the end of the most painful chapter in the country’s history.
+Colombia is celebrating the one-year anniversary of the signing of peace accords to end half a century of armed conflict in Colombia between the FARC (Revolutionary Armed Forces of Colombia) and the Government.
+The people of Colombia and the international community are slowly coming to the end of the most painful chapter in the country’s history.
 The conflict took 220,000 lives and displaced 7.3 million people, and whilst signs of hope are beginning to emerge, the country still faces enormous challenges.

 These areas lack basic infrastructure such as schools, hospitals and roads, as well as income-generating projects like market gardening and getting access to market economies in urban areas.

-Action Against Hunger has been working in Columbia for over two decades.
-Our role is to support the civilian population and work alongside the Columbian State to ensure the country’s future remains stable and peaceful.
+Action Against Hunger has been working in Colombia for over two decades.
+Our role is to support the civilian population and work alongside the Colombian State to ensure the country’s future remains stable and peaceful.

 The current humanitarian situation in areas previously run by the FARC is governed by the response of the ex-guerrillas to the signing of the peace agreement.
 In some territories former members of the FARC are focused on positive reintegration into civilian life whilst in others, new armed groups have filled the power vacuum and occupied the area.